How To Read The Bible

-All these methods find plenty of employment for the pen; and fix our treasures for us permanently.
-Our Bible then becomes the precious memento of bygone hours; and records the history of our inner life.
+All these methods find plenty of employment for the pen and fix our treasures for us permanently.
+Our Bible then becomes the precious memento of bygone hours, and records the history of our inner life.

 Read the Bible for Personal Edification

-Do not read the Bible for others, for your Sunday School class or congregation; but for yourself.
+Do not read the Bible for others, for your Sunday School class or congregation, but for yourself.
 Bring all its rays to a focus on your own heart.
 While you are reading, often ask that some verse or verses may start out from the printed page, as God’s message to yourself.

 Never finish your reading until you feel that you are carrying away your portion of meat from that Hand which satisfieth the desire of every living thing.

-It is well, sometimes, to stop reading, and seriously ask, what does the Holy Spirit mean me to learn by this?
+It is well, sometimes, to stop reading, and seriously ask, what does the Holy Spirit mean for me to learn by this?
 What bearing should this have on my life?
 How can I work this into the fabric of my character?